bmraubo/8l_gbooks_search/README.md

 View a “Reading List” with all the books the user has selected from their queries -- this is a local reading list and not tied to Google Books’s account features.

+#########################

+The architecture of the app is limited by the fact that I have not used JavaScript before.

+printData()

+I want the data to be in a consistent format before moving on with displaying it.
+So everything is put into a single array.
+Issue is that Books generally have one title, one publisher, but several authors - too many authors would cause display issues, so the number is limited to 3.
+If there are more than 3 authors a plus sign is displayed.